wigging/genja/README.md

 # Genja

-Genja is a simple command line tool that generates HTML files from markdown files.
+Genja is a simple command line tool that generates HTML files from Markdown files.

 ## Installation